How to Track Marketing Revenue in Google Analytics 4

 In this guide, we’ll assume that you’re already tracking conversions and cost data in Google Analytics 4 and jump straight into step three.

-For now, here’s how to add conversion values in Google Analytics 4.
+Below are steps on how to add key event values in Google Analytics 4.

 If set up correctly, these event values should appear across your Google Analytics property in the relevant reports.

-You can use the conversion value data in GA4 to track which advertising efforts offer the highest return and optimise your marketing for maximum revenue.
+You can use the key event value data in GA4 to track which advertising efforts offer the highest return and optimise your marketing for maximum revenue.

 What are the limitations of revenue reporting in Google Analytics?